07777683637 rlloydpr@btinternet.com

 Posted By Robert Lloyd

-Tickets are now available for a major concert to be staged at Ffwrnes Theatre, Llanelli on Saturday, May 19, 2018 (7pm).
+Meanwhile, the current hottest tickets in town are for a major concert to be staged at Ffwrnes Theatre, Llanelli on Saturday, May 19, 2018 (7pm).

 An array of stars will perform a very special evening of song in celebration of Llanelli Rotary Club marking its landmark Centenary Year.